dheckman/nist-password-validator/README.md

 ```
 npm install
+npm run watch
+and in a new window:
 node server.js // bootup server

+To run tests:
+npm run test
 ```

 Server will be available at http://localhost:3000/ and the ./app directory will be mounted to '/'.